sugaryourcoffee/secondhand/doc/printer.md

 You will be forwarded to a page where you can configure the printer settings.
 Finally check whether you can print.
 Select the tab "Printers" and within the *Printers* page select the newly installed printer.
-Click the drop down menu and select *Print test page*.
+Click the *maintenance* dro down menu and select *Print test page*.
 If everything is correctly installed the printer should print the test page.

 Using the Command Line to Manage the Printer
 --------------------------------------------